TRACON Pharmaceuticals Inc (TCON) Shares Down Despite Recent Market Volatility - News Heater

-TRACON Pharmaceuticals Inc (NASDAQ: TCON)’s stock price has dropped by -10.55 in relation to previous closing price of 0.17.
-Nevertheless, the company has seen a loss of -24.30% in its stock price over the last five trading days.
+The stock price of TRACON Pharmaceuticals Inc (NASDAQ: TCON) has plunged by -9.60 when compared to previous closing price of 0.17, but the company has seen a -9.38% decline in its stock price over the last five trading sessions.
 GlobeNewsWire reported 2023-09-05 that SAN DIEGO, Sept.
 05, 2023 (GLOBE NEWSWIRE) — TRACON Pharmaceuticals, Inc. (Nasdaq: TCON), a clinical stage biopharmaceutical company utilizing a cost-efficient, CRO-independent product development platform to advance its pipeline of novel targeted cancer therapeutics and to partner with other life science companies, announced today that Charles Theuer, M.D., Ph.D., President and Chief Executive Officer, will participate at the following upcoming investor conferences and provide a company overview:

 Is It Worth Investing in TRACON Pharmaceuticals Inc (NASDAQ: TCON) Right Now?

-compared to its average ratio and a 36-month beta value of 1.22.
-Analysts have mixed views on the stock, with 1 analysts rating it as a “buy,” 1 as “overweight,” 1 as “hold,” and 0 as “sell.”
+, and the 36-month beta value for TCON is at 1.22.
+Analysts have varying views on the stock, with 1 analysts rating it as a “buy,” 1 rating it as “overweight,” 1 as “hold,” and 0 as “sell.”

 In today's chaotic marketplace, the biggest gains will come from some currently-small companies that pass by older, larger businesses still stuck in a pre-pandemic world.
 The trick is figuring out which small caps will be tomorrow's winners.
 That's why StockWire News has put together a special Wealth Building Report, highlighting 3 small cap stocks set to soar in 2023.